Image: CMO by Adobe

 3. Remember who you’re talking to.

-We learned that in businesses from 100-500 employees, usually seven people are involved in the purchasing process.
+We learned that in businesses with 100-500 employees, usually seven people are involved in the purchasing process.
 Those seven people hold a range of roles.
-The end-users are your inside sales people.
+The end-users are your inside salespeople.
 They need your solution.
 They’re seeking it.
 They have to help sell it internally.
 They might be distracted by shiny widgets and flashy features.
 But their boss might be solely focused on cost.
 While the production manager might be more concerned with the length of time it’ll take to adopt the solution into their processes.
 And the IT team might be concerned with security and integration across various platforms.
 And the CEO might have insight on business changes that none of these other players even know is coming.
 And the list goes on—seemingly forever!
 (Are we seeing a trend?)

 Know your target audience.
 Know how their audience is, too.
 Your company might not be able to attend the board meeting where your product and service is being pitched.
 Arm your buyers and their stakeholders well, and meet the varying needs with the right content.